The University of Bern is international to its very core.

 Based on this, the University published its internationalization strategy in 2017.
 This aims to ensure that excellence of teaching and research is recognized in the international scientific community.

 Behind the strategy is the Vice-Rectorate Development.
-Helping to implement the roadmap in this department are the International Relations Office and International Office.
+Helping to implement the roadmap is UniBE International, the university's international relations office.

 Fostering the next generation of career academics from an international perspective is an important priority.